In this fast-paced age, where consumers are spoiled for choice, we all know that it is not easy to keep a customer loyal to your products or services.

 Increasing customer retention by just 5% can help you generate 125% more profits.
 Businesses invest a lot of time, money, and effort in acquiring new customers through marketing, advertisements, social media, etc.

 Growth strategies are crucial for all kinds of businesses, small and large.
 Without a growth strategy, your business will not be able to sustain performance over a long period of time.
 Having a customer retention strategy as part of your growth strategy is equally important.
-Considering that acquiring new customers is more expensive than retaining existing ones, modern businesses need stronger customer retention strategies.
+Considering that acquiring new customers is more expensive than retaining existing ones, it is imperative that growing businesses focus more on customer retention.

 - What Do You Mean By Customer Retention Strategies?